CdreKaputt/CSPB-3308-Team-4-Project/README.md

     - We will establish a dedicated *git Flow* practice as well as a baseline of what constitutes *"done"* for any given feature (i.e. establish what the MVP of our project looks like.)
-    - We will manage our project timeline and monitor progress throug the use of a Trello board to ensure we are staying on track and ensure all team members are aware of what has been completed and what needs to be worked on.
+    - We will manage our project timeline and monitor progress through the use of a Trello board to ensure we are staying on track and ensure all team members are aware of what has been completed and what needs to be worked on.